bman46/InstagramEmbedDiscordBot/docs/troubleshooting.md

 This error is caused by all of the accounts on the bot being locked out due to previous failures.
 In most cases, logging into the Instagram account on your phone/browser and completing and required steps to confirm that the account is owned by a human will allow the accounts to become usable again.
 After logging into the account successfully, DM the Discord bot with the phrase `clearstate`.
 It should reply with `State files removed.`.
 If it does not reply with this, ensure that the `OwnerID` setting is set to your Discord ID in the `config.json` file.

 ## Relogin Required
 This error is caused by the Discord bot's login token becoming expired.
 In order to fix this, DM the Discord bot with the phrase `clearstate`.
-It should reply with `State files removed.`.
+It should reply with `State files removed`.
 If it does not reply with this, ensure that the `OwnerID` setting is set to your Discord ID in the `config.json` file.

 ## Long Links
 Longs links instead of a video embed is usually because the video requested is larger than the maximum upload size allowed by Discord.
 Note that the long link that the bot returns is not a permanent link as it will expire shortly after posting.